Post

 Prior work

-From what I have read, the DJI Pilot APK is protected by the SecNeo/BangCle wrapper and its protection scheme consists in splitting the classes in multiple encrypted dex files.
+From what I have read, the DJI Pilot APK is protected by the SecNeo/BangCle wrapper and its protection scheme consists in splitting the classes in multiple encrypted DEX files.

-Dumping the dex files dynamically seemed pretty “easy”: Hook the decrypting function decrypt_jar_128K from the libDexHelper.so native lib and dump the memory.
-A less trivial approach would consist in reversing the encryption mechanisms and rebuild the dex files locally.
+Dumping the DEX files dynamically seemed pretty straightforward: Hook the decryption function decrypt_jar_128K from the libDexHelper.so native library and dump the memory.
+A less trivial approach would consist in reversing the encryption mechanisms and rebuilding the DEX files locally.

 pic not related